 - Death certificate

 There are no special requirements for the shipment of cremated remains into Hungary, however, the funeral urns must be sealed.
-If the cremated remains are sent by mail, the package containing the urn should be addressed to the recipient or the cemetery.
+If the cremated remains are sent by mail, the package containing the urn should be addressed to the recipient or to the cemetery.
 It is recommended that a copy of the certificate of death be enclosed with the shipment.

-Urns can also be brought into Hungary as a carry-on luggage.
+Urns can also be brought into Hungary as carry-on luggage.
 No additional permits or licenses are required from the diplomatic or consular missions of Hungary, but we strongly advise you to contact the airlines in advance to clarify the possible requirements.